John J. "Bald Jack" Ryan: Later life

 Ryan, with law enforcement on his payroll, ran his Detroit club until the spring of 1925.
 He became associated with three men from St. Louis who would go on to become operators of famous gambling clubs.
 Lincoln Fitzgerald and Danny Sullivan, would open the Nevada Club in Reno, in the 1930s, and George "Dutch" Weinbrenner, would open the Christiana Club in Sun Valley.
 Weinbrenner set up a factory in Detroit to manufacture gaming equipment, under the auspices of a mob-connected company, B.C.
 Willis.
 These three men, along with Ryan and the Werthheimer brothers, operated a number of gambling clubs in Detroit, including the Chesterfield Club in Macomb County, Michigan, which, thanks to bribes paid to authorities, stayed open to about 1939.
 By that time Fitzgerald and Sullivan had moved on to Reno and "Dutch" Weinbrenner, who had married Ryan's daughter, Helen, to Sun Valley.

 By 1925, with Ryan now aged 65, the gambling business in Detroit took a dark turn when Italian mobsters began battling the Purple Gang for control of the city's vices.
 The Italians kidnapped gamblers, including Ryan and "Dutch" Weinbrenner, holding them hostage for ransom.
 They hired the Purple Gang, led by Joe Burnstein, as protection and the result was open gangster warfare in the city.
 Ryan decided to retire.

 Ryan gave a Lincoln dealer a promissory note for $3,500, apparently signed by his brother Ed.
 In exchange the dealer allowed him to drive a car off the lot.
 In August 1925, Ryan, in the company of a young woman named Flora, drove to El Paso, Texas, his plan was to end up in Los Angeles where he would meet his old friend, John Considine who owned a number of west coast movie theaters.
-Arriving in El Paso, Ryan was arrested by a federal officer on two charges: taking a minor across state lines in violation of the Mann Act, and grand larceny, the latter charge based on the fact that when the dealer presented the promissary note to Ed for payment he refused to honor it.
+Arriving in El Paso, Ryan was arrested by a federal officer on two charges: taking a minor across state lines in violation of the Mann Act, and grand larceny, the latter charge based on the fact that when the dealer presented the promissory note to Ed for payment he refused to honor it.
 The Mann Act charge was dropped when Ryan quickly married Flora.
 (Anna died in 1923.)